Phosphorus Electron Configuration and Atomic Orbital Diagram

 Phosphide ion(P3-) electron configuration

+After arranging the electrons, it is seen that the last shell of the phosphorus atom has five electrons.
+Therefore, the valence electrons of phosphorus are 5.
 The elements that have 5, 6, or 7 electrons in the last shell receive the electrons in the last shell during bond formation.
 The elements that receive electrons and form bonds are called anion.

 During the formation of a bond, the last shell of phosphorus receives three electrons and turns into a phosphide ion(P3-).
 That is, phosphorus is an anion element.